Calcifications refer to the abnormal deposition of calcium salts (primarily calcium hydroxyapatite) in soft tissues of the body.

 The most common diagnostic investigations to assess the calcifications are:

-Your doctor or physiotherapist should choose these three types of diagnostic depending on the pain area and the gravity of the injury.
+Your doctor or sports physiotherapist should choose these three types of diagnostic depending on the pain area and the gravity of the injury.

 The most common physio technique is the so-called Instrument Assisted Soft Tissue Mobilization (IASTM).
-This treatment is performed with special stain steel tools with different shapes and sizes to fit the specific part of the body.
+This treatment is performed with special stainless steel tools with different shapes and sizes to fit the specific part of the body.

 A few months ago, in our sports clinic in London, we got a patient with an old Achilles tear and a consequent conspicuous build-up of calcification.